 32. Keep your airbrush clean

 Most problems you’ll encounter with airbrushing come from a dirty airbrush.
 Keep your airbrush clean and don’t neglect rinsing the airbrush after each painting session.
-Keep your nozzle unclogged with a good airbrush cleaner or use an ultrasonic cleaner like these.
+Keep your nozzle free with a good airbrush cleaner or use an ultrasonic cleaner.

 33. Failure is normal